Lewisham North

 Lewisham North is a parliamentary constituency in Lewisham, London which returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
 It was re-established at the 2024 general election by the 2023 periodic review of Westminster constituencies, primarily formed from the abolished seat of Lewisham Deptford.
-The seat is currently represented by Vicky Foxcroft of Labour.
+The seat is currently represented by Vicky Foxcroft of Labour, who had been MP for Lewisham Deptford since 2015.

 A previous creation of the seat existed from 1950 until it was abolished for the February 1974 general election.